jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :width: 380px

-Both can include mirror Figure line across the beam center.
+Both can include mirror image line across the beam center.

 Note, that the position is defined in pixels as before, but the Q values are corrected according to the Grazing incidence geometry corrections, see Gilles Renaud, Remi Lazzari, and Frederic Leroy, Probing surface and interface morphology with GISAXS, Surface Science Reports 64(2009) 255-380, formula (1).